 1. Short Cycling

-Short cycling prevents your home from being able to effectively heat and cool.
+You know how your air conditioner runs for a while, then shuts off when your home is cool enough?
+This is called cycling.
+Generally speaking, each cycle should last anywhere between 15 and 20 minutes.
+If your AC is running for a much shorter period than that, you likely have an air conditioner with a much larger capacity than what your household needs.
 This leads to increased utility bills since your air conditioner is constantly having to start and stop.
 Short cycling also decreases the life expectancy of your air conditioner since the motor is being used more frequently to start up the system.

 3. Inconsistent Temperatures